 How Laws Founded On Ideas Of Honour, Purity Have Devastating Effect On Right To Choice

-New Delhi: On December 13, 2022 the government of Maharashtra declared the establishment of a 13-member committee to ‘track’ inter-religious marriages.
+On December 13, 2022 the government of Maharashtra declared the establishment of a 13-member committee to ‘track’ inter-religious marriages.
 As per the resolution, this ‘interfaith marriage family coordination committee’ will ‘gather’ detailed information about inter-religious couples and the girl’s maternal family to provide her ‘protection’.
 This ‘information’ will be collected from the stamp and registrar’s office in a direct violation of the privacy of such couples.
 This vast enterprise of surveillance has come against the backdrop of the rising right-wing falsehood of love jihad.

 Deeply violent and stereotypical narratives have been brought by the media and politicians into at least two recent cases related to the death of young women involved in inter-religious relationships – Shraddha Walker’s murder and the death by suicide of actor Tunisha Sharma.
 In both narratives, the women are blamed for their chosen relationships and not the larger context of patriarchy.